 Making this salted caramel bark is simple.
 All you need is a microwave and some parchment paper!
 Homemade caramel is tricky to make so a simple way to add caramel to this bark is to use store-bought caramel candy.
 You will need to melt it in the microwave and then drizzle it over top!

 For a salty bite, I chose to add the following to this bark recipe:

 - Potato Chips

 Dark chocolate bark with sea salt is delicious on its own.
 But adding other crunchy, salty ingredients takes it to another level.

 I thought of this idea because I love salty foods covered in chocolate especially chocolate covered pretzels and chocolate covered potato chips!

 Chocolate covered pretzels are all too common but I think we all can say you never turn down a chocolate covered pretzel.

-If you have never had a chocolate covered potato chip, you haven’t lived.
+If you have never had a chocolate covered potato chips, you haven’t lived.
 They are absolutely delicious!

 Chocolate covered nuts are also a favorite of mine especially around the holidays.
 You can add ANY nuts to this bark and it would work.
-Almonds, peanuts, cashews, WHATEVER you have available!
-That’s is why I love bark.
+Almonds are popular in almond bark recipes.
+But you can add peanuts, cashews, pecans, WHATEVER nuts you have available!
+That’s why I love bark.
 Because of how versatile it is!